Bumps on the Back of Your Tongue: Causes and When to Worry

 Various things can cause inflamed tongue bumps.
-Although most tongue bumps, some can be more serious.
+Although most tongue bumps are harmless, some can point to something more serious.

-Here are 14 reasons why you have bumps on the back of your tongue:
+Here are 12 reasons why you might have bumps on the back of your tongue:

 1. Injury or Irritation